 - Efficiency.
 As tired of a cliche as it may be, the fact of the matter is that for businesses, time really is money.
 However, what many organizations fail to recognize is that time is just as valuable to customers as it is to companies.
 Customer service representatives who are too slow to provide adequate assistance often leave customers feeling frustrated and unsatisfied.

 Training: Service agents should be trained to value the client’s time, and to have enough familiarity and authority in the system to be able to resolve issues as quickly and as easily as possible.
 In fact, high-performance service leaders rank increased efficiency as a more important objective overall than improving customer service, as improved efficiency has a direct impact on the quality of customer service being provided.

 Training employees to be efficient means focusing (again) on product knowledge, but also on teaching agents to be able to anticipate issues before they arrive, and to be able to conceptualize potential solutions even when they don’t have all of the facts.
 More than any other area, efficiency requires constant upkeep, as employees continue to train to master various systems and processes.

 - Attention to Detail.
 Each customer has a unique set of needs, and may be experiencing unique problems with no obvious solutions.
-The ability to identify obscured solutions hidden among unimportant details is the mark of a true problem solver, and is a trait that customers always appreciate.
+The ability to identify obscured solutions hidden among unimportant details is the mark of a true problem solver, and it is a trait that customers always appreciate.

-Training: Reviewing and rating agent-customer interactions can be a method to help employees identify key points after the fact, and may help them learn to recognize similar points when they come up in the future.
-A customer service worker needs to be able to trouble-shoot with a customer through small, sometimes seemingly insignificant details in order to solve the overall problem.
+Training: Reviewing and rating agent-customer interactions can be a method to help employees identify key points after the fact, and it may help them learn to recognize similar points when they come up in the future.
+A customer service worker needs to be able to troubleshoot with a customer through small, sometimes seemingly insignificant details in order to solve the overall problem.
 As they say, the devil is in the details, and when service teams focus their performance on only a few capabilities while ignoring the rest, then the devil really gets out to wreak some havoc.